Boehringer to settle lawsuits against blockbuster drug for $650 million

-(Reuters) - German drugmaker Boehringer Ingelheim said on Wednesday it would pay about $650 million to settle U.S. lawsuits that claimed the company’s blockbuster blood thinner, Pradaxa, had caused severe and fatal bleeding in patients.
+(Reuters) - German drugmaker Boehringer Ingelheim said it would pay about $650 million to settle U.S. lawsuits that claimed the company’s blockbuster blood thinner Pradaxa had caused severe and fatal bleeding in patients.

 Boehringer said it expected to resolve about 4,000 claims with the settlement.
 The claimants had accused the company of not issuing sufficient warnings of the risks associated with Pradaxa.

-While Boehringer denied liability, it said the deal would allow it to avoid the distraction and uncertainty of a lengthy litigation process.
+While Boehringer did not disclose if the settlement included any admission of guilt by the company, it said the deal would allow it to avoid the distraction and uncertainty of a lengthy litigation process.

 “BI stands resolutely behind Pradaxa and believed from the outset that the plaintiffs’ claims lacked merit,” said Desiree Ralls-Morrison, senior vice president and general counsel, Boehringer Ingelheim USA Corp.